 Morris County (New Jersey) Property Tax Calculator 2026

 Morris County presents a sophisticated property tax landscape, featuring a median effective rate of approximately 1.92%, with average annual obligations benchmarking at $12,245.
 These liabilities exhibit extreme municipal variance, ranging from a competitive 1.024% in Harding to over 3% in Netcong, driven by localized school funding and infrastructure requirements.
-Our 2026 Morris County Tax Calculator integrates the certified 2025 Abstract of Ratables to provide homeowners with precision-based estimates.
-It is essential for residents to benchmark these results against the April 1st statutory appeal deadline to ensure assessment equity and long-term fiscal transparency.
+Our 2026 Morris County Tax Calculator integrates the certified 2025 Abstract of Ratables to provide homeowners with precision based estimates.
+It is essential for residents to benchmark these results against the April 1st statutory appeal deadline to ensure assessment equity and long term fiscal transparency.

-Morris County Tax Estimator (2025 Rates)
+Morris County Tax Estimator (2026)

 $